Modified Release Aqueous Suspension for Intramuscular Injection

 Serious side effects are uncommon.

-If any of the following happen, stop taking Invega Trinza and tell your doctor immediately
+If any of the following happen, stop any further Invega Trinza and tell your doctor

 rash, itching or hives on the skin; shortness of breath, wheezing or difficulty breathing;